ElisDN/phpbb-integration-kit/README.md

 Before usage
 ------

-Disable profile activation in your forum.
+Turn profile activation in your forum off.

-Add redirects from forum to site in `forum/ucp.php`:
+Add redirects from a forum to the site in `forum/ucp.php`:

 ~~~
 [php]